 Can I Keep Ducks and Turkeys With My Chickens?

 There may be diseases that poultry species can spread to each other, but it is possible to keep them together.
-I use Acidified Copper Sulfate to worm my chickens on a pretty regular basis to prevent them from spreading the protazoa that cause blackhead disease to my turkeys.
-Check out the related posts at the bottom of the page for more info.
+I use Acidified Copper Sulfate to worm my chickens regularly to prevent them from spreading blackhead disease to my turkeys.

 Where Can I Get Free Chickens?